opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aggregate.md

 ## Overview

-Groups events together based on the keys provided and performs a action on each group.
+The `aggregate` processor groups events together based on the keys provided and performs an action on each group.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---